Brawl345/gobot/README.md

 Example with [Hookdeck](https://hookdeck.com/):

 1. Copy your `https://events.hookdeck.com/e/...` URL to `WEBHOOK_PUBLIC_URL` variable
-2. Choose a webhook port (e.g. `41320`) - be careful, no error will be shown if the port is already in use (limitation of telebot)!
+2. Set a webhook port (e.g. `41320`) to `PORT`
+3. Set `WEBHOOK_URL_PATH` to a custom path
+   1. This is where the internal webhook server will listen on.
+Gotgbot does not support an empty path sadly.
+   2. For Hookdeck, set "Destionation Type" to "CLI" and insert your path
-3. Use the Hookdeck CLI: `hookdeck listen 41320 [SOURCE]`
+4. Use the Hookdeck CLI: `hookdeck listen 41320 [SOURCE]`

 ### More options